Patent Pending USPTO #63/997,982

 Monolithic Bundle

-~60,000 lines of JavaScript in a single monolithic worker.
-No tree-shaking, no modular imports.
+A single monolithic worker with no modular architecture.
 You load everything or nothing.

 The Solution: PDFox.js

-PDFox.js is a proprietary PDF engine written in TypeScript from the ground up.
-It's designed around a single principle: the PDF stream should be directly representable as editable DOM elements.
+PDFox.js is a proprietary PDF 2.0 interpreter built from the ground up.
+It's designed around a single principle: the PDF is an object, not an image — the PDF stream should be directly representable as editable DOM elements.

 DOM-Native Rendering

-Text becomes contentEditable spans.
-Graphics become SVG.
-Images become DOM elements.
+Text you can click and type.
+Graphics you can select and move.
+Images you can reposition.
 The PDF is the document — not a picture of it.

 Built natively on the latest PDF standard — not a retrofit.
-256-bit AES encryption, CAdES signatures, UTF-8 encoding, Document Security Store, tagged PDF namespaces.
-94/104 rendering features wired.
+Enterprise-grade encryption, digital signatures, full Unicode support, and accessibility features.

 Triple Render Target

-Same content stream renders to DOM, Canvas, and SVG.
+Same renders to editable DOM, pixel-perfect Canvas, and scalable SVG.
 Choose the right output for your use case.

 Native Text Editing

 Editing score: 8/10.
-The only engine with built-in contentEditable editing.
+The only engine with built-in inline editing.
 PDF.js and pdfium both score 1/10.

 Engine Comparison